Easy Chicken Casserole Recipe

 Prepping the Ingredients

-Start by preheating your oven to 355°F/180ºC.
+Start by preheating your oven to 350°F/180ºC.
 Meanwhile, take a large pot, fill it with water, and bring it to a boil.
 Add a pinch of salt – it’s not just for flavor; it helps the noodles cook perfectly.

 Cooking the Noodles

 Drop your egg noodles into the boiling water.
 Boil them for 2-3 minutes less than the package instructions.
 This way, they don’t get too mushy when baked in the casserole.
-Once done, drain the noodles and set them aside.

 Mixing the Casserole

 In a large bowl, mix the boiled noodles, shredded chicken, chicken soup, milk, cheddar cheese, and a dash of salt and pepper.
-This is where you can get creative – add in extra veggies if you like!
+I use this mixing bowl because it doesn’t slide across the counter when I’m mixing.

 A bowl with noodles, chicken, and vegetables for a chicken casserole dish.